Soke Gozo Shioda 1915 - 1994 |

 forgotten.
 However, Aikido is for all,

-irrespective of age, sex, race or culture
+irrespective of age, sex, race or culture.

 The emphasis in Yoshinkan Aikido is on the study of basic movements and techniques.
-Detailed instruction provides an understanding of the whole technique as well as its composite parts, exploring the mystery of how a partner’s attack can be redirected without strength.
+Detailed step-by-step instruction provides an understanding of the whole technique as well as its composite parts, exploring the mystery of how a partner’s attack can be redirected without strength.

 Yoshinkan Aikido is now taught around the world.
 It is the only recognized martial art taught to the Tokyo Riot Police and Women's Branch of the Tokyo Police Force.